leroythelegend/rough_idea_project_cars/README.md

 ```
 Your_User$ export DYLD_LIBRARY_PATH=../../lib
 ```
-* Now run the executable and do some PRACTICE laps
+* Now run the executable and do some PRACTICE laps on Oulton Park Island (Still working on the javascript and I know this track works ish)
 ```
 Your_User$ ./pcars
 ```
+* May get a pop up asking to allow this app to read from a network port, press Allow.
+* To close the exe press "control-c" e.g. control button and the letter c at the sametime.

-* Outlap in practice is not recorded so you must do at least one full lap, note that if your lap is invalidated the recording will stop for that lap until the next lap.
+Outlap in practice is not recorded so you must do at least one full lap, note that if your lap is invalidated the recording will stop for that lap until the next lap.
 Once you get to make your own app you can change this.
 Recording happens while you are driving but actually writing to the json file does not happen until the lap is finished.
-You will see output "Recording Finished #" when that lap has been added to the json file. track_9.html is work in progress.
+You will see output "Recording Finished #" when that lap has been added to the json file.
+Open track_9.html (work in progress) in safari (browser).

 ## <a name="T-Part2"></a>Part 2 Roll Your Own Live feed